Блог

 Wide-brim hat Shields face and neck Choose a packable option

-Sunglasses Eye protection from glare Polarized if possible
+Sunglasses Glare eye protection Polarised if possible

-Comfortable walking shoes Support for temple corridors and dusty lanes Break them in beforehand
+Comfortable walking shoes Support for temple corridors and dusty lanes Break them in beforehand.

 Water bottle (1–1.5 L) Hydration between stops Refillable at stations